countluao/exit8/README.md

-this is a maze game
+this is a maze game, run this in VScode